 Why I’m ready to pop my parenting book cherry:

 A little background here… there was a genuine reason I thought this book may float my parenting boat.
-If you’ve read previous posts such as ‘Poopcrastination‘ and ‘Whiplash‘ you may have gathered that not only is my six year old daughter a bit of a drama queen, she can at times lack self confidence be very emotional.
+If you’ve read previous posts such as ‘Poopcrastination‘ and ‘Whiplash‘ you may have gathered that not only is my six-year-old daughter a bit of a drama queen, she can at times lack self-confidence be very emotional.
 The trouble is that I am none of the above.
 I am more of the Robot Mom, full of love but in an awkward non-hugging kind of a way.
 So there’s a clash of personalities… and I’m just about ready to put my hands up and saying “help!”.

 What happened when I did the deed:

 I’m all ready to skip to Chapter 1 but I figure I should probably do this properly and start with the introduction.
-I draw the line at the acknowledgements though… not happening.
+I draw the line at the acknowledgments though… not happening.
 Does anyone read those?